Trade Protectionism and Its Methods with Examples, Pros, and Cons

 In the long term, trade protectionism weakens the industry.
 Without competition, companies within the industry have no need to innovate.
 Eventually, the domestic product will decline in quality and be more expensive than what foreign competitors produce.

 Job outsourcing is a result of declining U.S. competitiveness.
 Competition has declined from decades of the United States not investing in education.
 This is particularly true for high-tech, engineering, and science.
 Increased trade opens new markets for businesses to sell their products.
 The Peterson Institute for International Economics estimates that ending all trade barriers would increase U.S. income by $500 billion.

 Increasing U.S. protectionism will further slow economic growth.
 It would cause more layoffs, not fewer.
 If the United States closes its borders, other countries will do the same.
 This could cause layoffs among the 12 million U.S. workers who owe their jobs to exports.

 Free Trade Agreements

 Free trade agreements reduce or eliminate tariffs and quotas between trading partners.
-The largest agreement is the NAFTA.
+The largest agreement is the North American Free Trade Agreement.
 It is between the United States, Canada, and Mexico.
 The Trans-Pacific Partnership would have been larger.
 But President Trump withdrew the United States from that agreement.
 As a result, the other involved countries are forming their own accord.
 If China decides to join them, it would replace NAFTA as the world's largest trade pact.

 Also in the running for the world's largest trade agreement would have been the Transatlantic Trade and Investment Partnership.
 It was between the European Union and the United States.
 But the Trump administration has not pursued it.